crate/crate-docs/docs/projects/post-release.rst

 - Skip to the *Active versions* section

-- Each active release line should have a corresponding entry this section, like so:
+- Each active release line should have a corresponding entry, like so:

   ```
   rewrite ^/docs/crate/reference/en/4\.(?!1/)[^/]*/(.*)$ /docs/crate/reference/en/4.1/$1 permanent;
   ```

-  This redirect checks for any 4.x version that doesn't match the latest feature release (e.g., ``4.1`) for that release line and redirects the request to the latest feature release version (e.g., ``4.1``).
+  This redirect checks for any 4.x version that doesn't match the latest feature release (e.g., ``4.1``) for that release line and redirects the request to the latest feature release version (e.g., ``4.1``).
 In this example, this redirect forces all 4.x versions to resolve to 4.1.

   For example, if you have activated version 4.2, change the above to: